For cultural information on Runner Beans, please see the Scarlet Runner variety page.

 Vigna unguiculata ssp. sesquipedalis

-Harvest: Harvest when pods reach 12–15 in., before the seeds fill the pods.
+Harvest: Harvest when pods reach 12 to 15 in., before the seeds fill the pods.
 The mature beans may be threshed or shelled from the pods and cooked in the same fashion as regular dried beans.
 Their flavor is like southern peas but with a drier, nutty quality.
 Young leaves and stems are also edible.

 Seed Savers: Isolate from cowpeas and other varieties of asparagus beans by 150'.

 Packet: (4-7g) (24 to 55 seeds, depending on variety) sows 20'.

 Culture: Edamame is very easy to grow - as easy as growing any bush bean.
 It's planted the same way as bush beans, and a mature soybean plant (edamame plant) is 2-5 ft. tall.
 After the soil has warmed to 65 degrees F, sow seeds 1 in. deep and 2+ in. apart, in rows 15-30 in. apart.
 Don't rush planting; if the soil isn't warm enough, seeds will not germinate.
 Do succession plantings for an extended harvest.